 SaltStack is an open-source infrastructure management platform built on a dynamic communications bus.
 The main structure of SaltStack contains two main components for work: one Salt Master and several Salt Minions.
 Salt Master is the main control system used to send commands to Salt Minion and their configuration.
 Salt Minions (they are also called Nodes) are subsystems that work on managed servers and receive commands from the master, as well as their configuration.
 At least two servers are required for interaction settings.
 One for the Master and one for the node.
 All nodes are configured in the same way.

 On a CentOS server, the package manager used to install the Apache web server (such as rpm, yum, or dnf) will typically default to placing the main Apache configuration file in of one of the following locations on the server:

-Reading Time: 3minutesWHMCS is an amazingly capable software allowing you to manage your clients from initial purchase, continued support, and billing management.
+Reading Time: 3minutesWHMCS is an amazingly capable software allowing you to manage your clients from initial purchase, continued support, and billing management on your VPS server or dedicated server.
 However, if you already have clients and you’re looking to get started with WHMCS, you will need to get those clients into the new system.
 While this process does require some manual work, it is absolutely possible and once they are set up, the automation can take over from there!
 In this guide, I will show you how to manually set up your existing clients into WHMCS.